ksu-hmi/STaRT/STaRT Roadmap.md

 | ✔ | Use cases for Catastrophe identification

-| X |Use cases for locations (types: generic, residential, commercial, park, …)
+| ✔|Use cases for locations (types: generic, residential, commercial, park, …)

 | ✔ | Use cases for CERT locations